YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

     UTF-8 ; the output confirms UTF-8 mode.

 .. note::
-    If you are configuring a YottaDB environment without using the ydbprofile script (or the ydb script which sources ydbprofile), bear in mind the following recommendation: All YottaDB processes should use the same settings for ydb_log and ydb_tmp, especially for production environments.
+    If you are configuring a YottaDB environment without using the ydb_env_set script (or the ydb script which sources ydb_env_set), bear in mind the following recommendation: All YottaDB processes should use the same settings for ydb_log and ydb_tmp, especially for production environments.
 This is because gtmsecshr inherits these values from whichever YottaDB process first uses its services.
 If there are multiple YottaDB versions active on a system, YottaDB recommends different sets of ydb_log and ydb_tmp values for each version as using the same values for different distributions can cause significant performance issues.

 YottaDB has three invocation modes: compiler, direct, and auto-start.
 To invoke YottaDB in these modes, provide the following arguments to the ydb script or the mumps command.